Jason Villalba

-Jason Villalba (born March 26, 1971) is a politician and attorney who is a Republican former member of the Texas House of Representatives for District 114 in Dallas County.
+Jason Villalba (born March 26, 1971) is an American politician and attorney who is a Republican former member of the Texas House of Representatives for District 114 in Dallas County.
 He works for the law firm Frost Brown Todd.

 Villalba was defeated in the Republican primary on March 6, 2018, by Lisa Luby Ryan, who then lost the general election to the Democrat John Turner.

 Early life and education

 A fourth-generation Texan of Mexican descent, Villalba graduated from South Grand Prairie High School in Grand Prairie in the Mid-Cities section of Dallas, Ellis, and Tarrant counties.
 He studied economics and finance at Baylor University, and earned his Juris Doctor degree from The University of Texas School of Law in Austin.

 Career

 Villalba has practiced law at Haynes and Boone LLP, Gardere, and Foley and Lardner.
 He is currently a member in the Dallas office of Frost Brown Todd.

 Political career

 When Republican Representative Will Ford Hartnett did not seek reelection after twenty-two years in the legislature, Villalba won the Republican nomination in a contested runoff election in District 114.
 His opponent, Bill Keffer of Dallas, had been from 2003 to 2007 the representative in District 107.
 Villalba was endorsed by Mitt Romney and U.S. Senator Kay Bailey Hutchison.
 In the May 29 primary, the 1,138 votes (11.4 percent) polled by David Boone were sufficient to require a second round of balloting on July 31 between Keffer, who led with 4,745 votes (47.5 percent), and Villaba, who finished with 4,114 ballots.
 (41.2 percent).
 In the Republican runoff, Villalba defeated Keffer by a narrow margin, 6,100 (51.8 percent) to 5,683 (48.2 percent).
 In the general election, Villalba defeated Democratic former Representative Carol Kent, 33,970 votes (54.2 percent) to 28,762 (45.8 percent).

 In 2013, Representative Villalba voted to increase numerous requirements for clinics performing abortions, which opponents argued were so strict that they could lead to the closure of every facility offering such services, and to forbid the practice after twenty weeks of gestation.

 In his second month as a legislator, Villalba drew the opposition of conservatives opposed to implementation of the Patient Protection and Affordable Care Act when he conceded, with the U.S. Supreme Court's decision in June 2012 to uphold the federal health law as constitutional, that Texas should consider all available options in determining whether to implement state health-insurance exchanges to create a marketplace for those individuals without health coverage.

 In December 2014, Villalba introduced HJR55, a resolution calling for an amendment to the Texas Constitution to protect freedom of religion.
 The measure would simultaneously strike down non-discrimination laws at the city and county level throughout Texas.
 The resolution was opposed by Democrats, Republicans, and business leaders and was eventually withdrawn.
 Eric Nicholson of the Dallas Observer stated that Villalba proposed the amendment in "direct response to Plano's new LGBT protections."